 Transparency

-Just like the controversial publication of coffee prices at SCA outlets.
-In our opinion, it is not about each coffee scoring perfectly, but about providing some transparency and the ability to check the farmer, the importer and the coffee roastery itself.
-When placing points, everyone should take responsibility for them, being aware of when they were posted and by whom.
+In our view, it’s not about every coffee scoring perfectly.
+It’s about offering some transparency and providing the ability to check the farmer, the importer, and the coffee roaster.
+When scores are given, we believe that those responsible for them should take accountability, knowing when they were posted and by whom.

-From this year we are an applicant for membership in Roasters United.
-This is a group of European coffee roasters committed to working directly with small farmer cooperatives to promote high-quality, organically grown coffees.
+Starting this year, we are an applicant for membership in Roasters United, a group of European coffee roasters committed to working directly with small farmer cooperatives to promote high-quality, organically grown coffees.
+We’ve also started the internal process for B-Corp certification, a movement that brings together companies operating in line with sustainable development principles, moving away from a model focused solely on profit maximization, and actively working for the environment and society.

 ---